 Finding Power, by Joe Caslin

-We're very pleased to announce the installation of Finding Power, a new work by artist Joe Caslin.
-The work can be seen in our Courtyard, in the historic wings of the Gallery.
+Finding Power is a new work by artist Joe Caslin that can be seen in our Courtyard, in the historic wings of the Gallery.

 Born in Roscommon, Joe Caslin is a street artist, illustrator, art teacher and activist.
 Best known for his beautifully rendered drawings which manifest as towering murals, his highly accessible work engages directly with the social issues of modern Ireland.
 Caslin's urban artwork during the 2015 marriage equality campaign directly referenced one of the National Gallery of Ireland’s most celebrated works, Frederic William Burton’s The Meeting on the Turret Stairs, and, for many, came to define the love and tenderness the political change sought to honour and protect.
 In October 2017, as part of the education programme supporting our major retrospective exhibition Frederic William Burton: For the Love of Art, curated by Dr Marie Bourke, Caslin was invited to participate in an exciting long term project.